 Storytellers will roam the rooms and corridors to enchant visitors with mystical tales as they explore the magical land of make-believe.
 For younger visitors, a free family trail will be available at the entrance with a friendly baby dragon to spot en route.

 When it comes to Christmas markets Glasgow has plenty to offer.
 Visit St Enoch Square and George Square for lots of artisan food from around the world and plenty of activities for children.
 Try German beers, slide down a vintage helter skelter and marvel at the stunning 15m Christmas tree.
 Each day children get to meet Father Christmas at the George Square Christmas Market.
 Smaller independent markets are dotted around the city for a huge range of gifts, including Etsy Made Local Glasgow at The Briggait and Merchant Square Craft Market, and the Country Living Fair takes places at the SEC Centre.
-Throw in Etsy Made Local, 3d2d, Art on the Exchange and Super Market Season markets – to name a few – and you can see that Glasgow really does go for
+Throw in Etsy Made Local, 3d2d, Art on the Exchange and Super Market Season markets – to name a few – and you can see that Glasgow really does go for it at Christmas.

 Manchester’s award-winning Christmas markets return this winter, offering mouth-watering international food, drinks and delicately crafted Yuletide gifts in the heart of this buzzing city.
 With over 300 beautifully festooned stalls and chalets spread across the city centre, Manchester’s markets are among the country’s largest.